Optimize Apache Hive queries in Azure HDInsight

 Some partitioning considerations:

-- Do not under partition - Partitioning on columns with only a few values can cause few partitions.
-For example, partitioning on gender only creates two partitions to be created (male and female), thus only reduce the latency by a maximum of half.
+- Don't under partition - Partitioning on columns with only a few values can cause few partitions.
+For example, partitioning on gender only creates two partitions to be created (male and female), so reduce the latency by a maximum of half.

-- Do not over partition - On the other extreme, creating a partition on a column with a unique value (for example, userid) causes multiple partitions.
+- Don't over partition - On the other extreme, creating a partition on a column with a unique value (for example, userid) causes multiple partitions.
 Over partition causes much stress on the cluster namenode as it has to handle the large number of directories.

 - Avoid data skew - Choose your partitioning key wisely so that all partitions are even size.
 For example, partitioning on State column may skew the distribution of data.
 Since the state of California has a population almost 30x that of Vermont, the partition size is potentially skewed and performance may vary tremendously.